 The most important thing is that you don’t need to do this alone.
 You should reach out to friends and family or, if those aren’t an option, there are services and hotlines available both nationwide and in your area.
 If you’re feeling overwhelmed or unsure, there is help out there.
 No matter what stage you’re at, whether it’s thinking about leaving an abusive relationship or having trouble adjusting to life after the fact, there are so many options that mean you don’t need to go through this on your own.
 Take advantage of them—they’re just a phone call away.

 Finding love after experiencing domestic abuse is a huge undertaking.
-The breech of trust you’ve suffered, the trauma, the lasting effects—it may feel insurmountable, but it can be done.
+The breach of trust you’ve suffered, the trauma, the lasting effects—it may feel insurmountable, but it can be done.
 You just need to give yourself the recovery time you need and, when you’re finally ready to date again, make sure you take it at your own pace.
-You will not be defined by your abuse and there’s a nurturing, caring relationship out there.
-When you’re ready.
+You will not be defined by your abuse and there’s a nurturing, caring relationship out there when you’re ready.
 And in the meantime, there is always help available to you.